Win, Lose or Draw (album): Artwork

-The cover, designed by Twiggs Lyndon, depicts an interior shot of an deserted Old West saloon.
+The cover, designed by Twiggs Lyndon, depicts an interior shot of a deserted Old West saloon.
 "A poker table topped with half-empty whiskey bottles, cards, and chips sits front and center, surrounded by six empty chairs representing the then-current members."
 Likewise, two empty chairs lean against a table in the background, representing past members Duane Allman and Berry Oakley.
 "I never exactly understood that cover.
 I've heard a lot of interpretations and each one went deeper and deeper.
-All I know for sure is it’s kind of alarming," said Sandlin.
+All I know for sure is it's kind of alarming," said Sandlin.

 The photograph was actually taken in the former Muhlenbrinks Saloon, in The Underground, in Atlanta.

 Reception

 It is generally perceived that Win, Lose or Draw was received poorly by critics, or at best got a mixed reception.
 However reviews upon the release of the album were mixed-to-positive.
 Tony Glover of Rolling Stone gave it a very favorable review at the time.
-Robert Hilburn of the Los Angeles Times recommended for students going back to college and said it would provide the same "many hours of pleasant listening" that Brothers and Sisters had.
+Robert Hilburn of the Los Angeles Times recommended it for students going back to college and said it would provide the same "many hours of pleasant listening" that Brothers and Sisters had.
 Hiburn also said that the album showed "how far above most rock bands—in both musical design and execution—the Georgia-based group still is."
 The Tucson Daily Citizen gave it a favorable review that praised the band's "total technical supremacy" and said that the lengthy "High Falls" was "good swinging-but-always-in-control stuff".
 The Bergen Record named it as one of the best albums of the year.

 Among the less favorable reviews was that of Robert Christgau, who said the record sounded like it was made by a group that was breaking up.
 The Green Bay Press-Gazette gave it a mixed review, liking a couple of tracks but characterizing most of them as "plodding shadows" of the group's best work.
 The Minneapolis Star also liked a couple of selections but overall called the album "a disappointingly unimportant effort by an important group."
 Several critics played on the album's title to say that was their review of it – some selections good, some bad, some indifferent.